Becoming a school governor

 Academy schools do things differently.
 You’ll find details in their Articles of Association, which you can get from the school.

-- We would recommend you attend one of the governance information sessions and the prospective governor event set out above.
+We recommend attending one of the governance information sessions and the prospective governor event set out above.

 Otherwise you can contact: